abilian/nephele-smo-fork/README.md

 ## Current Status and Issues

-The current version of the SMO project is a **work in progress**, with several planned enhancements and improvements.
+The current version of this fork is a **work in progress**, with several planned enhancements and improvements.
 The following are some of the key areas that we are actively working on:

 - **Dependency Issue**: The current deployment mechanism relies on `hdarctl`, which is not universally compatible.
 We are exploring alternative solutions to address this dependency issue and ensure broader compatibility.
 - **Test Coverage**: While we have added a few basic unit tests, current coverage rate is only 48%, which is quite low.
 We are working to expand test coverage to include integration tests and end-to-end tests to validate the functionality of the application more comprehensively.